 ➢ This report shows the specific mobile devices your audience is using

 You can adjust the generated report to show individual devices, brands or even different screen resolutions.

 By comparing the data of different KPIs, broken down in form of devices, you can sort out your mobile traffic more precisely.
 Once you know which brand, device or screen resolution your audience prefers you can begin to generate emails, content, websites or apps to cater to the most popular devices.

 - Source of traffic and conversions according to device

-The above reports break down your traffic according to the device of user, but where is this data generating from?
+The above reports break down your traffic according to the device of the user, but where is this data generating from?
 Search results?
 Emails?PPC campaign?Social media?
 It is known as channel grouping.

 ➢ In the left sidebar move down to the Acquisitions tab

-➢ From the drop down menu at the top secondary dimensions, select Users and scroll down to finally select Mobile (including tablets)
+➢ From the drop-down menu at the top secondary dimensions, select Users and scroll down to finally select Mobile (including tablets)

 ➢ Observe the result, the data is shown in a very easily understandable manner, “No” in the mobile column means traffic source did not come from a mobile device, whereas “Yes” indicates that a mobile device was indeed used.